mateusduraes/mateusduraes/README.md

 ### Hi there! 👋

 I do work as a FullStack JavaScript developer, mainly using Angular, Firebase and NodeJS.

-I'm looking forward to contribute on Angular/Google tech projects.
+I'm looking forward to contribute to Angular/Google tech projects.

 Here are some useful links you can find me: